 BARSTOW HEIGHTS COMMUNITY SERVICES DISTRICT

 The consent items were reviewed.
-Director Stapp motioned to accept the minutes of the May 22nd, 2017 meeting, along with the financial reports for May of 2017, as presented.
-Director Hayhurst seconded the motion.
-The motion was approved 4-0, with Director Low abstaining from the vote.
-Director Hayhurst will review and add her signature to the newest reconciliation forms prepared by the accountant.
+Director Hayhurst motioned to accept the minutes of the August 28th, 2017 meeting, along with the financial reports for August of 2017, as presented.
+Director Schendel seconded the motion.
+The motion carried unanimously.

 Barstow Heights Park was addressed.
-The safety check list from the City was reviewed.
-There were no new safety, or maintenance issues listed.
+The safety check list from the City of Barstow was reviewed.
+There were no new safety or maintenance issues listed.
 President Jacobs reported that the ground squirrels are still under control, as he has continued to not see any for several months now.

-President Jacobs asked the Secretary if there were any additional bills to be presented.
-She indicated that there were two that had just arrived; a bill from the City of Barstow for $1,400.00 (concrete at Venner Park), and another bill from State Compensation Insurance Fund for $1,215.89 (final 2016 premium).
-Director Low motioned to pay all of the bills, as presented.
-Director Schendel seconded the motion.
+President Jacobs asked the secretary if there were any additional bills to be presented.
+She indicated that there were none.
+Director Schendel motioned to pay all the bills, as presented.
+Director Low seconded the motion.
 The motion carried unanimously.